swissfintechinnovations/.github/profile/README.md

   - cross-sectional topics (repo [ca-shared](https://github.com/swissfintechinnovations/ca-shared))
   - organisation maintenance and infrstructure (repo [.github](https://github.com/swissfintechinnovations/.github))

+In addition, we are in constant information exchange with the following organizations regarding the proliferation of standardization recommendations for APIs for the Swiss financial center:
+  - API-based platform connecting insurance companies and insurance brokers: [EcoHub](https://github.com/EcoHub-AG) Please note that the API specifications developed by the organizations mentioned in this section are not necessarily based on SFTI's API design recommendations.

 **Collaboration**

 If you are interested in providing feedback, please visit the Common API website mentioned above.
 There, you will find the information necessary to contact us.